antononcube/SimplifiedMachineLearningWorkflows-book/Part-3-Example-Applications/Generation-of-Random-Bethlehem-Stars.md

 (*{16.1871, Null}*)
 ```

-Show the importance coefficients for the topics (if SVD was used the plot shows the singular values values):
+Show the importance coefficients of the topics (if SVD was used the plot would show the singular values):

 ```mathematica
 ListPlot[Norm /@ SparseArray[lsaObj⟹LSAMonTakeH], Filling -> Axis, PlotRange -> All, PlotTheme -> "Scientific"]